-NACo’s new executive team pauses for a photo Monday in Clark County, Nev.
+NACo’s new officers pause for a photo Monday in Clark County, Nev.
 (Left-right): Immediate Past President Greg Cox, San Diego County supervisor; First Vice President Gary Moore, Boone County, Ky. judge/executive; President Mary Ann Borgeson, Douglas County, Neb. commissioner and Second Vice President Larry Johnson, DeKalb County, Ga. commissioner.
 Photo by Denny Henry

 Douglas County, Neb.
 Commissioner Mary Ann Borgeson was sworn in Monday as NACo president in Clark County, Nev. at NACo’s 84th Annual Conference.
-Borgeson took her oath of office at the association’s annual business meeting and tops the new four-person executive team.
+Borgeson took her oath of office at the association’s annual business meeting and tops the new four-person team of officers.

 Just before voting began July 15 for NACo second vice president, candidate Christian Leinbach, a Berks County, Pa. commissioner, announced from the stage that he was dropping out of the race and throwing his support behind candidate Ray Jeffers, commissioner, Person County, N.C.